Etiquette for Using Order Desk’s API

 To improve performance and reduce unnecessary load, we recommend including a date range in your order-based API queries whenever applicable.
 Specifying a clear start and end date helps limit the volume of data returned, making responses faster and more efficient for both your application and our infrastructure.

 Avoid requesting large, open-ended datasets unless absolutely necessary.
 For example, instead of querying for "all orders," request "orders from the past 7 days" or "orders from the past 6 months."
 This practice not only reduces response times but also ensures your application handles data more predictably.
-Thoughtful use of date ranges, combined with sensible request rates, is key to maintaining a stable and scalable integration.

 Review Your Queries